xNaCly/c_paket/Readme.md

 ### How do you handle modules?

-Cpak installs modules globaly, therefore all modules are stored in `$XDG_CONTENT_HOME/cpak` and are softlinked to the `cpak_modules` folder in the current cpak project.
+Cpak installs modules globally, therefore all modules are stored in `$XDG_CONTENT_HOME/cpak` and are soft linked to the `cpak_modules` folder in the current cpak project.
 This has several positive effects on the developer experience:

 -   decreases load on the file system by not storing multiple versions of code in multiple places
 -   keeps dependencies up to date regardless of the project they are used in
--   makes dependecy managment easier for the developer
+-   makes dependency management easier for the developer

 ### How do I do 'x'?